 - Perfumes to Try: Oud Wood, Replica: By The Fireplace, Chloé Nomade Naturelle

 Woody fragrances are warm, opulent, and comforting and are best suited for fall and winter.
-Base notes like sandalwood or the drier cedarwood allow for a spectrum of combinations.
+Base notes like sandalwood or the drier cedarwood allow for various combinations.
 Perfumes of the Woody fragrance family commonly feature blends of clean, spicy, or floral notes.

 Although they’re best for the colder seasons, if you’re after a deep and mature fragrance, woody notes are ideal.
 These perfumes are perfect for fall holidays at the lake, grabbing a coffee on a gloomy day, or even date nights.